sourmash-bio/sourmash/doc/dev_plugins.md

-As of version 4.7.0, sourmash has experimental support for Python plugins to load and save signatures in different ways (e.g. file formats, RPC servers, databases, etc.).
+As of version 4.7.0, sourmash has experimental support for Python plugins to load and save signatures in different ways (e.g. file formats, RPC servers, databases, etc.) and to run additional commands via the command-line.
 This support is provided via the "entry points" mechanism supplied by [`importlib.metadata`](https://docs.python.org/3/library/importlib.metadata.html) and documented